sjasvinder/CaseStudyProject/README.md

 6.Test Closure: This is the last stage of STLC in which the process of testing is analyzed.

-# Agile Principles and Scrum Framework:
+# Agile Principles And Scrum Framework:
 This project is based on the Agile Model and SDLC/STLC cycles.
 These values were considered right from the product planning and Deployment.
 The scrum framework was considered which is an integral part of the Agile.
 Agile has gained tremendous popularity because of its values and principles whereas V Model which is an extension of waterfall Methodology is expensive and meant for large projects only.The four core values & principles of Agile are:

 1.Individuals and interactions over processes and tools